ahampriyanshu/ahampriyanshu.github.io/_posts/dsa/2022-04-29-dsa-part-4-pointers-preprocessors.md

 ad1|��
 ```

-* As we can see that character arrays and pointers behaves a bit differently, this is because how cout is implemented for char arrays and pointers in c++.
+* As we can see that character arrays and pointers behave a bit differently, this is because of how cout is implemented for char arrays and pointers in c++.
 * Instead of printing the address of the 0th index, the content of the array is printed.

 char s1[] = "abc";